 About Perfect Power Wash

-With 20 years of experience and over 100,000 jobs completed, Perfect Power Wash is the #1 rated power washing company in Ohio.
-We have earned 27 national awards and an A+ rating with the BBB.
-Our PWNA-certified technicians go through rigorous training to ensure that we provide the safest and most effective results for your vinyl siding.
-Click here to learn more about our professional power washing services.
+With 20+ years of experience and over 150,000 jobs completed, Perfect Power Wash is the #1 rated power washing company in Ohio.
+We have earned 27 national awards and carry an A+ rating with the BBB.
+Our PWNA-certified technicians go through rigorous training to ensure explicitly that we provide the safest and most effective results for your vinyl siding.
+Learn more about our professional power washing services.